EduardoCantos1998/TrabajoFinalSBI-PYT/README.md

 - `DATA.py`: this is used to extract the PDB codes from the BindingDB tsv and download into a folder in the same directory called "PDB".
 A zip of this can be found in the DATA folder.

 ## Requirements
-This is an Python script that particularly uses the following dependencies to take into account: biopython, df_maker, freesasa, mol2, numpy, pandas, scikit-learn, dssp.
+This is an Python script that particularly uses the following dependencies to take into account: biopython, df_maker, freesasa, mol2, numpy, pandas, scikit-learn and DSSP.

+:warning: Particularly DSSP is meant to be ran in a **Ubuntu** or **Mac OSX**; at the moment of this release DSSP may not work in other distributions or operating systems.

 ## Command line Installation